 Another option is, there is a timer in the source RAN, after the timer expires, the source RAN stop sending the forward data.

 After step 11, multicast service data can be delivered to the UE in the target side.

+For the Xn and N2 Handover from NG-RAN does not support MBS to NG-RAN support MBS, the associated unicast PDU session is handover to target RAN as normal HO.
+After HO, the SMF may switch the individual delivery to shared N3 delivery.

 6.26.3 Impacts on services, entities and interfaces